Cong needs 'major surgery', Rahul must quell infighting with 'iron hand': Moily

 "I think other leaders should take moral responsibility, not Rahul Gandhi," he said.

-Moily also said Priyanka Gandhi Vadra who entered politics a few months ago needs to be given time to expand the party in Uttar Pradesh and emphasised that she herself had set the target for 2022 assembly polls.
+Moily also said Priyanka Gandhi Vadra, who entered politics a few months back, needs to be given time to expand the party in Uttar Pradesh and emphasised that she herself had set the target for 2022 assembly polls.

 Once UP comes back to the Congress, the party will come back at the national level, he said.